Rosé Sangria Ice Pops

 I have to confess, I’m not as into rosé wine as all my girlfriends seem to be.
 But I love the blushing pink color, so I find myself getting excited when rosé wine is served at a party, and fawning over anything that incorporates rosé.
 Like my rosé champagne gummy bears.

 I had rosé sangria at a party recently and I quite enjoyed it.
-This gave me the idea to create these rosé sangria ice pops.
+I’ve made Iced Tea Sangria Popsicles before and this gave me the idea to create these rosé sangria ice pops.
 To keep these simple, I filled them only with strawberry slices, as I like the contrast of the bright red with the pale pink.

 These are fun to eat, though they do melt fast since they are made of wine.
 And you do have to be careful, as each one has about 2 oz of wine.
 I’m a complete lightweight so I was feeling the alcohol even after a single ice pop!